Your cart is currently empty!

 Before publishing your resized images on your website, performing some final checks to ensure optimal performance is important.

-By following these final checks and optimization tips, you can ensure your resized photos are optimized for the web and are not negatively impacting page load speed or quality.
+By following these final checks and optimization tips, you can ensure that your resized photos are optimized for the web and do not negatively impact page load speed or quality.

 Resizing images for your website is important for optimizing page load speed and improving website performance.
 Large image files can significantly slow down page load times, negatively impacting user engagement and ultimately resulting in lost traffic and revenue.

-When choosing the right file format, consider the type of image you’re using and the overall impact on page load performance.
-For photographs and images with many colors, JPG is usually the best option.
+When choosing the right file format, consider the type of image you’re using and its overall impact on page load performance.
+JPG is usually the best option for photographs and images with many colors.
 For images with sharp edges or transparency, PNG may be the better choice.
-If you want to prioritize faster load times, consider using the newer WEBP format when possible.
+If you want to prioritize faster load times, consider using the newer WEBP format.

 Maintaining the aspect ratio of the original image is essential for avoiding distortion.
 Most image editing software programs will automatically maintain the aspect ratio when you adjust the dimensions, but it’s important to double-check to ensure the image looks good on your website.